odoo/documentation/content/applications/general/email_communication/email_template.rst

    Email templates in Odoo use QWeb or XML, which allows for editing emails in their final rendering, making customizations more robust, without having to edit any code whatsoever.
 This means that Odoo can use a Graphical User Interface (GUI) to edit emails, which edits the backend code.
-When the received email is read by the end user's program, different formatting an graphics will appear in the final form of it.
+When the received email is read by the end user's program, different formatting and graphics will appear in the final form of it.

 Access email templates in :ref:`developer mode <developer-mode>` by navigating to